After getting creative at the screen printing class at the Oh

 Mission Picnic

-3275 22nd St, between Valencia and Mission
+3275 22nd St, between Valencia and

 As I walked by this tiny store, there were people standing in the street waiting for sandwiches.
 The menu had tasty looking sandwiches for around $10, a few salads and drinks.
 Must be a great place to get food to bring along on your afternoon adventures.